lancetipton/jt-js-defs/README.md

   * Add to your code
     ```js
       // * Import into code
-        import jTreeDefs from 'jTDefs'
+        import jtreeDefs from 'jtree-definitions'

       // * Or require code
-        const jTreeDefs = require('jTreeDefs')
+        const jtreeDefs = require('jtree-definitions')

       // * Add as html script
-        <script src='/path/to/js-utils/build/jTreeDefs.min.js'></script>
+        <script src='/path/to/js-utils/build/jtree-definitions.js'></script>
-        // jsUtils will be available on the window
+        // jsutils will be available on the window
         <script>
-          const jTreeDefs = window.jTreeDefs
+          const jtreeDefs = window.jtreeDefs

         </script>
     ```